 The two main languages spoken in Riga are Latvian and Russian.
 English proficiency is high among the younger generation while older generations usually have a better command of Russian.

-Monika Centrum Hotel: A great mid-range hotel in a good location with all the usual amenities.
+Monika Centrum Hotel: A great mid-range hotel in a good location with all the usual amenities, a small gym and a sauna.
+Not the most modern hotel but with an unbeatable price – quality ratio.

 Grand Palace Hotel: One of the best hotels in the city in a fantastic art-nouveau building.
 If you are looking for a place to spend the night in style in Riga, look no further.